apache/buildstream-site/content/pages/feature_page-1.2.md

 <br/>

+## Incompatibilities with BuildStream 1.0.x

+If you already use 1.0.x in your project, take into account the following:

+* Project configuration file (project.conf) does not push to cache servers by default anymore, you have to specify "push: true" (See https://gitlab.com/BuildStream/buildstream/issues/224)
+* The cache-key has been changed (See https://gitlab.com/BuildStream/buildstream/issues/326)
+* Changes in the default value of build-root (See https://gitlab.com/BuildStream/buildstream/issues/414)

 ## Try BuildStream 1.2 out!

 If you want to try BuildStream 1.2 you must go through these two pages carefully: